pbhenson/vSPC.py/README.md

 accomplished using the top level parameter -f or --persist-file, i.e.
 '-f /tmp/vSPC' is synonymous with the previous set of arguments.

-If '--backend Foo' is given but no builtin backend Foo exists, %s tries to import module vSPCBackendFoo, looking for class vSPCBackendFoo.
+If '--backend Foo' is given but no builtin backend Foo exists, vSPC.py tries to import module vSPCBackendFoo, looking for class vSPCBackendFoo.
 See --backend-help for programming details.

 ## Authors ##

 - Zach Loafman (initial implementation)
 - Kevan Carstensen (SSL support, logging backend, lazy client connections to VMs, internal work necessary to support lazy connections to VMs)
 - Dave Johnson (fixes for missing getopt modules and missing shelf.sync() calls)

 [1] http://sourceforge.net/p/vspcpy/home/Home/